stashpayio/paper.dash.org/README.md

 The paper.dash.org project, software and embedded resources are copyright The Dash Developers.

-The paper.dash.org, Dash name and logo are not part of the open source license.
+The paper.dash.org name, Dash name and logo are not part of the open source license.

 The bitaddress.org project, software and embedded resources are